swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

 The initialization and updating functions that copy from `Collection` inputs use the argument label `fromElements`.
 This is a different label than used by the pre-existing functions that copy from `Sequence` inputs.
 We could use the same argument label (`from`) as with the `Sequence` inputs, but that would mean that we must return the `Iterator` for the `Collection` versions, and that is not necessarily desirable, especially if a particular `Iterator` cannot be copied cheaply.
 If we used the same argument label (`from`) and did not return `Iterator`, then the `Sequence` and `Collection` versions of the `initialize(from:)` would be overloaded by their return type, and that would be source-breaking: an existing use of the current function that doesn't destructure the returned tuple on assignment could now pick up the `Collection` overload, which would have a return value incompatible with the subsequent code which assumes that the return value is of type `(Iterator, Int)`.

+##### Returned tuple labels

+Some of the pre-existing returned tuples do not have element labels.
+This proposal adds labels to them.
+This is technically source-breaking, in that if existing source uses exactly the proposed labels in a different position, then the returned tuple value would be shuffled.
+The chosen labels have sufficiently pointed names that the risk is very small.

 ## Acknowledgments